gravito-framework/gravito/docs/en/guide/getting-started.md

 # Getting Started

 Welcome to Gravito!
 This guide will help you set up your development environment and create your first high-performance fullstack application.
+This 1.0 beta release is Bun-native and optimized for speed.

 ## Prerequisites

 Gravito is built for the modern age.
 You only need one thing:
-- **[Bun](https://bun.sh/) 1.1.0 or higher**: The incredibly fast JavaScript runtime.
+- **[Bun](https://bun.sh/) 1.3.4 or higher**: The incredibly fast JavaScript runtime.

 To check your version, run:
 ```bash